 Reading Lesson Plans

 There are many different places a teacher can look for good reading lesson plans.
-Teachers with good reading lesson plans can be confident about spending a productive hour with their students.
+Teachers that come to class well-prepared can be confident about spending a productive hour with their students.

 Here are some reading activities and worksheets for kids that teachers can use to add fun to any reading lesson plan!